pidipidi/anomaly_detection/README.md

 # (Multimodal) anomaly detection/classification

-Here are a list of recent (multimodal) anomaly detection/classification papers.
+Here are a list of recent (multimodal) anomaly detection/classification resources.
 I particularly focused on the methods for time-series data.
 Let me know if you want to add any relevant papers in this list.
 Currently, there is no selection criteria.

 ## Table of Contents